CiaraStrawberry/svd-temporal-controlnet/README.md

 # Stable Video Diffusion Temporal Controlnet

 ## Overview
 Introducing the Stable Video Diffusion Temporal Controlnet!
-This innovative tool merges the prowess of a controlnet style encoder with the robustness of the svd base.
+This tool uses a controlnet style encoder with the svd base.
 It's designed to enhance your video diffusion projects by providing precise temporal control.

 ## Setup
 - **Controlnet Model:** First, obtain a svd temporal controlnet model folder from here and drop the controlnet folder into the repo folder: [temporal-controlnet-depth-svd-v1](https://huggingface.co/CiaraRowles/temporal-controlnet-depth-svd-v1)